mvdwetering/ynca/docs/DESIGN.md

     * Strings stay strings
     * Numbers become integers or floats
     * Multiple options are mapped to Enums
+        * Each function will have its own Enum even though values are the same.
+On multiple occasions it has turned out that possible values have changed between receivers.
+Having individual Enums allows to just extend the impacted one.
+        * All enums will have an "UNKNOWN" field for the case where a receiver responds with an unknown value.
+In these cases a warning will be logged.
+This UNKNOWN mapping is to avoid exceptions when mapping to an Enum which would break the code.
     * These are guidelines, exceptions can be made.